redhat-cop/openshift-toolkit/fix-project-terminating/README.md

 > oc get project <project-name> -o yaml
 ```

 Look in the `status` of the output to see what needs to be patched.
-In the example below we'll need to patach `cephclusters.ceph.rook.io`
+In the example below we'll need to patch `cephclusters.ceph.rook.io`

 ```
 ...